maxfideles/Santander-Bootcamp-Fullstack-Java-Angular/Orientacao a Objetos e UML/taskUMLIphone/README.md

 ## Description

 Based on the iPhone launch video as shown in the link below, build a UML tool of your choice.
 The layout of the classes and interfaces with the proposal to represent the roles of the iPhone of: **Music Player, Telephone Device and Internet Browser**.
-Then create the classes and interfaces in the format of .java files
+Then create the classes and interfaces in the format of .java files.

 ## UML Diagram